-A carer's assessment is simply a discussion with you that will help us understand the physical, emotional and practical impact that caring has on your life and to ensure that your needs are taken into account.
+A carer's assessment is simply a conversation with you that will help us understand the impact that caring is having on your life.

 - Advice and information